 In the 1910s, movies were emerging as an art form.
 So came innovative filmmakers experimenting with them.

 One of these filmmakers, a Soviet film theorist, Lev Kuleshov, came up with an editing test that provides the basis for some crucial editing techniques we still use today.
 When you're ready to edit like a pro, click above, or below in the related post section, to add some of these editing tricks to your arsenal.

 For now, let's examine Kuleshov's technique.

-His experiment consisted of cutting back and forth between a man and three different things to see what emotions could be created with the contrast:
+His experiment consisted of cutting back and forth between a man and three different things to see what emotions could be created with each distinct cut: